Inverness Tours & Trips

 - Orkney Express - 3 days

-- Inverness to the Outer Hebrides (Hotel) - 3 days
+- Best of the North Coast 500 (Hotel) - 3 days

 Scotland's most iconic road trip begins at Inverness Cathedral on Ardross Street.
 The route leads through Applecross village (weather permitting) to Ullapool.
 A visit to Dunrobin Castle completes the circuit, showcasing the Highland capital's perfect position as gateway to the North Coast 500.

-Duration 3 days Destinations Inverness, Applecross, Ullapool, Thurso, Dunrobin Age Range 5 to 99 year olds Operator On The Go Tours From $1,435
+Duration 3 days Destinations Inverness, Applecross, Ullapool, Thurso, Dunrobin Age Range 5 to 99 year olds Operator On The Go Tours From $1,425

 Highlights of Scotland

-Mark, traveled in November
+Jamie, traveled in March

 Highland adventures await from your Inverness base, including Culloden Moor battlefield and Urquhart Castle ruins.
 A legendary Loch Ness cruise, Victorian Market visits, and traditional Scottish fare complete the experience.
 Two nights' accommodation with breakfast included.